Plagiarism Checker vs AI Detector: What Is the Difference?

 These duplicate content checker tools work by breaking your text into segments and scanning for similarities across a vast index of existing documents.

-While older versions used simple algorithms to check for exact matching texts, more tools are more advanced.
+While older versions used simple algorithms to check for exact matching texts, newer versions are more advanced.
 They use machine learning algorithms to detect all types of plagiarism - from paraphrasing plagiarism to patchwork plagiarism.

-They use semantic matching, fingerprinting, and shingling techniques to go beyond exact word matches and catch content too that may not match exactly one-to-one, but are clearly copied.
+They use semantic matching, fingerprinting, and shingling techniques to go beyond exact word matches and catch content that may not match exactly one-to-one, but is clearly copied.

 What Is an AI Content Detector?

-The recent boom in generative AI and tools like chatGPT, Google’s Gemini and the wild-card entry of DeepSeek’s models have flooded the internet with AI generated content.
+The recent boom in generative AI tools like ChatGPT, Google’s Gemini, and the wild-card entry of DeepSeek’s models has flooded the internet with AI-generated content.

-Let’s just say that some aren’t the best content out there.
+Let’s just say that some isn’t the best content out there.
 So, AI detectors are seeing a rise in popularity.

 It doesn’t only search the web for matches like a plagiarism checker does.
 Instead, it analyses and evaluates the probability of something likely created by ChatGPT or other large language models.
 This is based on patterns in sentence structure, word choice, and complexity.